 When we step into a leadership role, we’re also stepping under a microscope with the world looking through the scope at us.
 Learning is key for any effective leader – and these four lessons can be learned and practiced as they’re key to being an effective leader in every environment.

-This article was co-written by Samantha Jayanti and Sarah Brown.
+This article was co-written by Samhita Jayanti and Sarah Brown.

 Want to learn more about leading effectively? ideamix’s vetted, experienced executive coaches help you enhance your leadership skills.
 Find your ideal coach now by taking this quick assessment.